-Professor Imran Syed, '11, is a clinical assistant professor of law and the co-director of the Michigan Innocence Clinic.
+Imran Syed, '11, is a clinical assistant professor of law and the co-director of the Michigan Innocence Clinic at Michigan Law.
 He also teaches a seminar on forensic science and conducts labs for first-year criminal law courses.

-In 2017, Syed was named one of the Top 40 Young Lawyers in the country by the American Bar Association, and he also was recognized by the State Bar of Michigan in 2016 with the Regeana Myrick Outstanding Young Lawyer of the Year Award.
+In 2017, the American Bar Association named Syed one of the Top 40 Young Lawyers in the country; in 2016, the State Bar of Michigan recognized him with the Regeana Myrick Outstanding Young Lawyer of the Year Award.

 Syed also wrote and produced a documentary film, The Price of Providence, about one of the Innocence Clinic's wrongful conviction cases.
 The film premiered at the 2015 Great Lakes Film Festival, where it received the Audience Choice Award.

 Litigated and won the case of an innocent man who spent nearly 38 years in prison after being wrongfully convicted of murder, November 2020.

 Argued and won People v.
 Swilley—a pro bono case involving a child who was wrongfully convicted of murder—in the Michigan Supreme Court